NuevoFoundation/workshops/content/english/pygame-pong/_index.md

 # Introduction

 You may already know how to play Pong game in real life.
-How about building the game to be played on a computer ?
+How about building the game to be played on a computer?
 In this tutorial we will learn to use Python's Pygame library to build the Pong game.
 Sounds interesting, already?

 ![animation of pong game](https://media.giphy.com/media/xThuWtNFKZWG6fUFe8/giphy.gif)